PriceCharting Alternative: eBay Resale Research Options

-If you're searching for a PriceCharting alternative, you probably fall into one of two camps: a retro-game flipper who likes the condition-specific data but wants something with profit math built in, or a flipper who works categories outside PriceCharting's coverage (most of eBay) and needs one tool for the whole sourcing day.
+If you're searching for a PriceCharting alternative, you probably fall into one of two camps: a retro-game flipper who likes condition-specific reference data but wants a separate sourcing worksheet, or a flipper who works across categories and needs current eBay active-listing context.

 What Is PriceCharting?